jamie-anson/MIse-en-place/mise-en-place-output/context-cards/viewGraphCommand.md

 ### `registerViewGraphCommand`

-**Summary:** This function registers a command in a Visual Studio Code extension context for viewing a graph.
+**Summary:** This function registers a command for viewing a graph in a Visual Studio Code extension.

 **Signature:** `function registerViewGraphCommand(context: vscode.ExtensionContext)`